amesar/mlflow-spark-summit-2019/hello_world/README.md

-# mlflow-spark-summit-2019 - Hello World
+# mlflow-spark-summit-2019 - hello_world

 Simple Hello World that demonstrates the different ways to run an MLflow experiment.

 For details see [MLflow documentation - Running Projects](https://mlflow.org/docs/latest/projects.html#running-projects).

 Synopsis of [hello_world.py](hello_world.py):
 * Creates an experiment HelloWorld if it does not exist.
-You can optionally override with the standard MLFLOW_EXPERIMENT_NAME environment variable.
 * Logs parameters, metrics and tags.
 * Batch loggging of parameters, metrics and tags.
 * No ML training.